 The AMF selection functionality is applicable to both 3GPP access and non-3GPP access.
 The AMF selection functionality can be supported by the 5G-AN (e.g. RAN, N3IWF) and is used to select an AMF for a given UE.
-An AMF supports the AMF selection functionality to select an AMF for relocation or because the initially selected AMF was not an appropriate AMF to serve the UE (e.g. due to change of Allowed NSSAI).
-Other CP NF(s), e.g. SMF, supports the AMF selection functionality to select an AMF from the AMF set when the original AMF serving a UE is unavailable.
+For inter AMF - AMF communication, the AMF selection function selects an AMF for relocation or because the initially selected AMF was not an appropriate AMF to serve the UE (e.g. due to change of Allowed NSSAI).
+For inter communication between AMF and other CP NFs than AMF, e.g. SMF, the selection follows the principles in clause 6.3.1, with the addition that the AMF selection function will select an AMF from the AMF set when the original AMF serving a UE is unavailable.

 5G-AN selects an AMF Set and an AMF from the AMF Set under the following circumstances: